Homemade Old Fashioned Lemonade Recipe

 When the temperatures start rising you always want to try to stay cool and hydrated by drinking non-alcoholic beverages and eating lots of fresh fruit.

-One easy way to get started is to keep everything on ice – both the food and drinks – and ready for everyone to munch on and quench your thirst.
+One easy way to get started is to keep everything on ice – both the food and drinks – and ready for everyone to munch on and quench their thirst.

-You might get a bit of resistance to refrain from the beer and wine, but after a couple of hours everyone will join your camp and be convinced that the alcoholic beverages were not keeping them cool.
+You might get a bit of resistance to refrain from the beer and wine.
+No Worries, after a couple of hours everyone will join your camp and be convinced that the alcoholic beverages were not keeping them cool.
 Well, helloooooo!!!!!!

 This classic, homemade old fashioned lemonade recipe is quick and easy.
 In under 10 minutes you can have a pitcher-full of fresh lemonade.
 Garnish with fresh citrus slices, mint and lots of ice.
 You need just a few basic and simple ingredients: